 After class, Donna excitedly tells Brenda that her art teacher recommended that she go to college to train as an artist.
 Apparently the art teacher also promised she'd help her create a portfolio.
 Donna then happily skips off to tell Mrs. Teasley about her new career path.
 Brenda asks Kelly if she has time for a klatch about whether or not she thinks she and Dylan have enough in common.
 They go outside and seat themselves on a bench, and Brenda gets into how Papa Walsh said some things about Dylan being a deadbeat that really got to her.
-And after thinking about it for awhile, she wonders if maybe her father is right, and that she and Dylan are on two different wave lengths.
+And after thinking about it for awhile, she wonders if maybe her father is right and that she and Dylan are on two different wave lengths.

 The Walsh house.
 Brenda enters Brandon's room, and he immediately snaps that he's busy.
-She announces that he can go away to an out-of-state school if he wants to, and then turns to leave.
-He stops her from leaving then asks her what happened.
+She announces that he can go away to an out-of-state school if he wants to, then turns to leave - but he stops her from leaving and asks what happened.
 Brenda tries to pretend like she thinks he deserves it more than she does - which he totally does - but Brandon isn't buying her act and wants to know what's really behind her change of heart.
 Brenda cryptically answers, "It's not a what, it's a who."
 And that who is a slouchy hipster.

 Dylan's house.
 Dylan picks up the phone and grimaces when he realizes it's Brenda calling.
 He tells her he's waxing his motorcycle, and she apologizes for trying to plan his future.
-She explains how scared she is about losing him if she were to go away to college, and then tells him that she wants to attend college in L.A.
+She explains how scared she is about losing him if she were to go away to college, then tells him she wants to attend college in L.A.
 He tells her she shouldn't plan her life around him.
 Ouch.
 Brenda looks stunned and tells him she thought they were a part of each other's lives, so he wearily explains that he doesn't want her to resent him if she makes life decisions based on his aimless existence.
 Suddenly there's a knock at his door...and he opens it to find Kelly.
 He quietly invites her in and tells Brenda that he has to take care of something and will call her back.
 They both say their I love yous while Kelly glumly stares.

 The Walsh house.
 Dylan calls Brenda back and assures her that they're going to make it through this umpteenth crisis.
-He tells her he doesn't want her to miss out on anything because of him, blah blah.
-Brandon then enters his sister's room and brusquely tells her to get off the phone because Mama and Papa Walsh want to talk to them downstairs.
+Brandon enters his sister's room and brusquely tells her to get off the phone because Mama and Papa Walsh want to talk to them downstairs.
 Brenda and Dylan exchange I love yous again, but Dylan doesn't look like he really means it as much anymore.

 Ahn-drea is having the dream about the highwire again.
 Gil is below her, pulling on the wire and grabbing at her ankles, but she kicks him away and suddenly applause breaks out.
 The audience then starts chanting that she can do it...and she does!
 She finally makes it across the highwire and then basks in the applause while taking a bow.

 The Blaze newsroom.
 Ahn-drea enters the newsroom and sees that Gil is already there.
 Looking as nervous and uncomfortable as she can possibly make herself look, she tells him there's something she needs to say to him.
-She says that no matter how much he tries to shake her confidence, she's determined to apply to Yale.
-Gil looks amused, but also indifferent to her college plans.
+She says that no matter how much he tries to shake her confidence, she's determined to apply to Yale...and Gil looks amused, but also indifferent to her college plans.
 Or maybe he's just amused by his indifference.
 Ahn-drea starts rambling about how Yale would be lucky to have her, and that it's fine with her if he can't support that.
-Gil tells her that it's terrific news, and that she's exactly the kind of person Yale is looking for: insecure, manic, and annoyingly verbose.
+Gil tells her that it's terrific news, and that she's exactly the kind of person Yale is looking for: insecure, manic, and obnoxiously verbose.
 He also offers to write Ahn-drea a glowing letter of recommendation, and she looks touched by the unexpected gesture.